brendanzhao/Tweeter-Totters/README.md

 -Tweetbox is water marked with "What are you doing?"<br />
 -Displays remaining characters left in current Tweet<br />
 -Able to Tweet with basic tweet validation<br />
--Full seperation of GUI, logic and data applied.
+-Full seperation of GUI, logic and data applied.<br />
+-View user Profile Tweets<br />

 ####Near Future TODO
 -When your current tweet reaches > 140 characters, trigger the tweet length counter to turn red.<br />
--View user Profile Tweets<br />
 -View Other Profile Tweets<br />
 -Be able to Reply, Favourite, Delete and Retweet<br />
 -Refactor the watermark to use a dependency property instead of the ghetto method I've implemented<br />
--Use a Style template for my ItemsControl holding all the tweets.